Video Nasty (TV series): Reception

 Keith Watson in The Daily Telegraph said there was "no faulting the period detail" and that it was a "bumpily chaotic but endearing joyride that plays like a period drama for anyone under 40".
 He noted that it "nods to every horror movie under the howling moon" and that even though it was "clearly filmed on a shoestring" the creators "obviously know their Hammer from their Halloween and, making a virtue of a tight budget, give the action a believably vintage home movie feel".

 Maria Latilla for Film Stories said that "the central trio, Justin Daniels Anene, Cal O’Driscoll and Leia Murphy, are all charming and have plenty of chemistry and screen presence" and that "Video Nasty is crafted with so much love for everything it references."

 Ed Power in The Irish Times praised the "whizzing chemistry" of the three main leads and described the series as having been "made by people who know how to put a working drama together.
 It won’t blow your mind – but it is great fun".

+Accolades

+In January 2026, the series was nominated at the IFTA Film & Drama Awards for best director for Megan K Fox, best script for Hugh Travers, best supporting actor for Cal O'Driscoll, as well as nominations in production design and sound.
+In March 2026, the series was nominated at the Royal Television Society Republic of Ireland Awards in the scripted category.